alea-institute/kl3m-embedding-research/kl3m-001-32k/README.md

 Please see the `kl3m-003-64k` tokenizer for the next iteration of our research on domain-specific tokenization.

-In general, the `kl3m-003-64k` tokenizer is recommended over the original `kl3m-001-32k` tokenizer as it is more space-efficient, multilingual, and has a larger vocabulary.
-However, if you are generating or analyzing short spans of text in English, the `kl3m-001-32k` tokenizer may still be preferred.
+In general, the `kl3m-003-64k` tokenizer is recommended over the original `kl3m-001-32k` tokenizer.

 ```text
 Original text:  The Comptroller of the Currency shall have the same authority with respect to functions transferred to